HKN-UCSD/hkn-server/guides/add/add_new_controller.md

 ### 4. Setup payloads

 Each response/request object should conform to a class decorated by class-validator as defined in src/payloads.
 This is for request/response validation and also future code reuse with frontend.

+### 5. Setup export statement

+Make an export statement that exports an instance of your controller class.
+Remember to import the instances of service and mapper classes that you use so you can pass it into the constructor call of you controller class.
+An example of this is:

+- `export const XControllerImpl = new XController(YServiceImpl, ZMapperImpl);` where "Impl" stands for "Implementation".

+### 6. Include controller in top-level index file of controllers folder

+In ./src/controllers/index, add `export {XController, XControllerImpl} from './XController'`